noir-lang/noir/docs/docs/how_to/debugger/debugging_with_vs_code.md

 ---
 title: Using the VS Code Debugger
 description:
-  Step by step guide on how to debug your Noir circuits with the VS Code Debugger configuration and features.
+  Step-by-step guide on how to debug your Noir circuits with the VS Code Debugger configuration and features.
 keywords:
   [
     Nargo,